ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 ## Known Limitations

-### Numpy and Pandas
+### NumPy and Pandas

-Unfortunately, Numpy and Pandas are not well supported to run in embedded Python environments and, therefore, cannot be used in DataPlugins.
+Unfortunately, NumPy and Pandas are not well supported to run in embedded Python environments and, therefore, cannot be used in DataPlugins.

-### Single file DataPlugins
+### Single File DataPlugins

 Python DataPlugins can only be written in a single Python file.
 Importing sidecar files is not supported.
 It will fail when exporting the DataPlugin as a URI.